 Postage payment for Bound Printed Matter destination price mailings is subject to the same standards that apply generally to Bound Printed Matter and to the following:

-- Mailers must pay postage and correct mailing fees at each Post Office where they are authorized to present mailings for verification unless using the Electronic Verification System (eVS) under 705.2.9.
+- Mailers must pay postage, and for BPM Flats mailings the correct mailing fees, at each Post Office where they are authorized to present mailings for verification unless using the Electronic Verification System (eVS) under 705.2.9.
 Except for plant-verified drop shipments (see 705.17.0) and eVS shipments (see 705.2.9); mailers must have a permit imprint authorization at the parent Post Office for mailings deposited for entry at a DNDC, ASF, DSCF, or DDU.
-Correct mailing fees must be paid for the current 12-month period at the USPS facility where postage is paid for the mailing.
+Correct mailing fees for BPM Flat mailings must be paid for the current 12-month period at the USPS facility where postage is paid for the mailing.

 Each mailing must be accompanied by the appropriate Form 3605 and, if applicable, Form 8125.
 No additional documentation is required for destination entry prices.

 Plant load mailings, including expedited plant load shipments, are not eligible for destination entry discounts.

 Mailers may present unsacked, nonpalletized bundles of BPM flats or irregular parcels that are properly prepared for and entered at DDU prices and unloaded according to standards in 3.8.9.
 Pieces in these bundles are not eligible for barcode discounts.